+31 (0)43 30 88 400 | office@comex.eu

 DORA places high demands on the data storage infrastructure of financial institutions.
 It is not just about keeping data safe, but also about ensuring flexibility, performance, compliance and security.
 These are some key areas:

-Scalability: Storage solutions must be able to grow seamlessly with increasing data volumes, both on-premise and in cloud environments, without compromising on security.
+Storage solutions must be able to grow seamlessly with increasing data volumes, both on-premise and in cloud environments, without compromising on security.

-Storage that promotes DORA compliance
+European storage that contributes to DORA compliance

 Ransomware proof backup and fast recovery

-Long-term, compliant archiving
+Long-term, compliant archiving with WORM storage

 Subscribe for tips and info